emberglazee/node-autotip/README.md

 2. Clone or download the project;
 3. Run `npm install` command in the project directory;
 4. Create a credentials.json file following [this example](https://github.com/emberglazee/node-autotip/blob/master/credentials.example.json);
+    * To track when you log into Hypixel and not try to reconnect while you're playing, please set the `apiKey`, you can get it here: https://developer.hypixel.net/; This way the bot will check your status every 5 minutes and only reconnect once you're offline.
     * **OPTIONAL**: Create `.env` file with config values in KEY=VALUE format (see config.js for full listing of options).
         * In order to track karma gain accurately, update the `TIP_KARMA` value, it is 100 for default rank, 200 for VIP etc. capped at 500 for MVP+.
 5. `npm start` to start node-autotip;